Trump appears to suggest the US will resume testing nuclear weapons for first time in 30 years

 “Because of other countries testing programs, I have instructed the Department of War to start testing our Nuclear Weapons on an equal basis," he said in a post on Truth Social.
 "That process will begin immediately.”

-The White House did not immediately respond to questions seeking more details, and Trump ignored a question from a reporter about his post as he sat face-to-face with Xi in Busan, a meeting that was expected to focus on trade issues between the two countries.
+The White House did not immediately respond to questions seeking more details.
+Trump ignored a question from a reporter about his post as he sat face-to-face with Xi in Busan, a meeting that was expected to focus on trade issues between the two countries.

+When he spoke to reporters later, Trump appeared to be conflating the testing of missiles that deliver a nuclear warhead with the testing of the warheads.

+Other countries, he said, “seem to all be nuclear testing” but when it comes to the U.S., “We have more nuclear weapons than anybody.
+We don’t do testing.”

 Pentagon officials didn’t immediately respond to questions about the announcement from Trump on the nuclear missile tests.